-This 15-mile out-and-back hike starts at the Visitor Center and climbs through redwood uplands, then through fir woods, and finally through grassy meadows to the top of Grasshopper Mountain.
-There aren’t any views to speak of until you reach the top.
+This epic out-and-back hike starts at the Visitor Center and climbs through redwood uplands, then through spruce and fir woods, and finally through grassy meadows to the top of an isolated peak, the highest in the park.
+There’s some traffic noise for the first few miles, but after that it’s mostly silent and feels very remote.
+You’re rewarded with some expansive views at the top; most of the trail, though, is wooded, so there aren’t any views to speak of until the very end.

-Cross the river on the seasonal footbridge and continue straight ahead, climbing up the steep sandy bank on the seasonal steps.
+Cross the river on the seasonal footbridge.
+Continue straight ahead, climbing up the steep sandy bank on a set of plank steps strung together by ropes.
 The trail enters a small, heavily-logged flat with some pretty good-sized stumps.

 The access trail ends at a T intersection with the River Trail.
 Turn left.
-The little flat soon ends and with it all signs of logging, giving way to an old-growth upland forest consisting of small redwoods among a dense understory of huckleberry shrubs.
-The trail undulates up and down a surprising amount.
-There are a few glimpses of the river, but the trail mostly runs well up the hillside, away from the river.
+The little flat soon ends and with it all signs of logging, giving way to an old-growth upland forest of small redwoods among a dense understory of huckleberry shrubs.
+The trail, which used to have a lot of up-and-down, has thankfully been rerouted and now climbs steadily, gradually rising high above the river.
+There are a few glimpses of the river below.

-The forest transitions to fir.
-The bases of all the trees have been blackened by the Canoe fire and the lower limbs burnt off.
-Dead and blackened trees are a common sight for much of the rest of the hike.
-The trail climbs through some grassy meadows and eventually reaches Grasshopper Trail Camp and an intersection with a dirt road.
+The woods open up and the trail climbs through grassy meadows surrounded by oak trees before reaching Grasshopper Trail Camp at an intersection with a dirt road.
 There’s not much at the camp, just an outhouse and a bear locker under the trees to your right.

-After crossing the Grieg Multi-Use Trail, the trail turns from a dirt road into a singletrack trail.
-The trail is little-used in the winter and spring and may become heavily overgrown and hard to follow, but it should be maintained and in good condition in the summer.
+After crossing the Grieg Multi-Use Trail, the trail turns from a dirt road into a somewhat rough singletrack trail.
+The trail is little-used in the winter and spring and sometimes becomes heavily overgrown and hard to follow, but it's usually maintained and in good condition in the summer.